From clothing, to toys and gadgets... there are plenty of things that a keen sailor will enjoy, here are just a few ideas to get you started...

 Henri Lloyd's Elite Therm Mid Layer Jacket and Salopettes are just the thing for colder weather sailing.
 The outer layer offers 100 per cent water and wind protection, whilst the thick pile lining in the jacket offers excellent thermal insulation.
 See Henri Lloyd.
 RRP: Jacket: £145 Salopettes: £140.

 Featuring an integrated rudder reference module Lewmar's new autopilots are widely compatible with popular control units and should be easier to install.
 RRP: From £1,700.
+See more on autopilots in our detailed feature.

 5. Antique pond yacht